The two-pion contribution to the hadronic vacuum polarization with staggered quarks: Summary and outlook

-The last few years have seen great progress in lattice QCD calculations of HVP observables in short- and intermediate-distance Euclidean time ranges \cite{Aubin:2019usy,Borsanyi:2020mff,Aubin:2022hgm,Wang:2022lkq,Ce:2022kxy,Alexandrou:2022amy,FermilabLatticeHPQCD:2023jof,RBC:2023pvn,Kuberski:2024bcj,Boccaletti:2024guq}.
-However, the well-known signal-to-noise problem is still a limiting factor in calculations of the full HVP and the long-distance observable.
 In this paper, we address this issue by explicitly computing the contributions from exclusive channel two-pion states to the vector-current two-point function at large Euclidean times.
 Ours is the first study of a staggered multi-hadron system which includes the full set of staggered operators.
 To construct the two-pion operators, we follow Refs.~\cite{sharpe.1,Golterman:1984cy,Golterman:1986} to obtain the irreducible representations of the staggered group and compute the Clebsch-Gordan coefficients.
 The detailed information needed to construct two-pion operators, transforming under any staggered vector-current irrep, is given in the Appendices.
 The $I=1$ three- and four-point correlation functions for $\rho \to \pi\pi$, $\pi\pi \to \rho$, and $\pi\pi \to \pi\pi$ are generated on the MILC collaboration's physical mass ensemble at $a\approx 0.15$~fm \cite{MILC:2012znn}.
 A GEVP analysis is used to extract the finite-volume amplitudes and energies of the interacting two-pion system.
 As shown in \cref{fig:reconStab}, the resulting spectral reconstructions of the vector-current correlation functions are obtained with greatly reduced statistical errors at large Euclidean times, while correctly reproducing the original vector-current correlation function over a range of Euclidean times down to $t\gtrsim 0.8$~fm.
 We find that results, for $\amuL$, obtained with the reconstructed correlation function are consistent with estimates using the bounding and fit methods, while improving the statistical precision by roughly a factor of $2.5$ (see \cref{table:amuRes} and \cref{fig:amuCompare}).
+In addition, we explore an alternative multi-exponential matrix fit approach as a cross-check on the GEVP analysis, finding consistent results.
 In summary, we show that the two-pion reconstruction offers a viable path towards lattice HVP calculations at the few permille level, also for simulations based on staggered fermions.

 The next step is to extend this study to finer lattice spacings so that the statistical gains survive the continuum limit.
 This poses new challenges, because the smaller taste splittings at finer lattice spacings result in an increasing number of two-pion operators (see \cref{fig:naiveSpectrum}).
 In particular, for the MILC collaboration's physical mass ensemble at the next-finest lattice spacing, $a\approx 0.12$~fm, a total of eighteen two-pion operators are needed to resolve the spectrum below the $\rho$-meson mass, including two-pion operators made of three-link (taste vector) and four-link (taste scalar) pions, which are expected to yield noisier correlation functions.
 These challenges will be investigated in a follow-up study on this ensemble that is already underway.